o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 A pickles proof is formed of a Pallas proof and a partially-verified Vesta proof, which are related by the structure of their respective public inputs.

 When we say that the Vesta proof is 'partially-verified', we mean that the Pallas proof has already run stages 1 ('Absorbing the polynomial commitments') and 3 ('Verifying the opening proof') of the verification algorithm, except for computing the recursion polynomial commitment in stage 3.
-As part of the pickles recursion, we are able to 'check' the recursion polynomial commitment by its evaluations at a random in the *next* round of recursion (i.e. in the next 'opening proof'), so that we only ever have to run 1 full IPA check.
+As part of the pickles recursion, we are able to 'check' the recursion polynomial commitment by its evaluations at a random point in the *next* round of recursion (i.e. in the next 'opening proof'), so that we only ever have to run 1 full IPA check.

 The Pallas proof requires all steps of verification to be run as part of the non-native verifier circuit, but any previous Pallas proofs (i.e. any previous pickles proofs) that we have recursed over will also be amortised into a single Pallas recursion polynomial commitment.